A Limp in the Woods (Day 47)

 Nervous.
 Ticks.

-Of the copious concerns out here--including, but not limited to, the following: tree-falls; lightning; blisters; ‘roided up bears; venomous snakes; hypothermia; sickle-toting hillbillies; injury; norovirus; treacherous terrain; rabid porcupines; wasps; spraying skunks; personal stupidity/navigational blunders; menacing mosquitoes; biting black flies; biting wild boars; debilitating migraines; infectious mice turds; thieving mice; rockslides; slipping; tripping; road crossings; American women; hateful hikers; losing your stuff; losing your mind; and so forth--only tree-falls, blisters, treacherous terrain and lightning have struck (and struck terror) with any frequency.
-(I’d lost my mind when I decided to hike this trail.)
+Of the copious concerns on trail--tree-falls; lightning; blisters; ‘roided up bears; venomous snakes; hypothermia; sickle-toting hillbillies; injury; norovirus; treacherous terrain; rabid porcupines; wasps; spraying skunks; personal stupidity/navigational no-nos; menacing mosquitoes; biting flies; biting boars; debilitating migraines; thieving mice and their infectious turds; rockslides; slipping and tripping; road crossings; American women; hateful hikers; theft; losing your stuff; losing your mind; and so forth--only tree-falls, blisters, treacherous terrain, mice, and lightning have struck (and struck terror) with any frequency.
+(I’d lost my mind when I chose to hike this trail.)

-Last night, we added ticks to the ‘have struck’ inventory.
-Our lovely little knoll, perched high above the world, was breeding ground zero for the blood-suckers.
-The land of milk and honey had soured.
+Last night, ticks were added to the have-struck inventory.
+Our lovely little knoll, perched atop the world, was ground zero for the blood-suckers.
+The land of milk and honey had gone sour.
 M-80 had to scan Willow’s fur and remove four of the pests.
 Backstreet also had to extract a few.
-No one else had any auger in, thankfully, though we all had to flick a few off before they had.
+No one else had any auger in, but we all had to flick a few before they had.
 The battle had begun.

 “It must be nice to take such a long vacation,” Pearisburg’s post office clerk said.

-“Oh, we’re not vacationing,” we corrected her.
-“We’re hiking the Appalachian Trail.”
+“Oh, we’re not on a vacation,” we corrected her.
+“We’re on the Appalachian Trail.”

 The battle commenced again today with a follow-up tick-check, first on the more accessible body parts and then onto those places I don’t normally care to visit.
 I checked out clean--or free from ticks, anyway.
 No self-respecting bug would dare venture near the crossroads of my legs without first donning a biohazard outfit, I’d hazard to guess.

 An hour into the walk I reached the Allegheny Trail.
 I thought it was in Pennsylvania but now knew differently.
-A little pestering of a day hiker at the junction taught me I’d been thinking of the Great Allegheny Passage, a Rails-to-Trails hike/bike route.
+A little pestering of a day hiker at the junction taught me I’d been thinking of the Great Allegheny Passage, the Rails-to-Trails hike/bike route.
 “This one’s a true hiking trail, though in most places it ain’t much of one.”
-I thanked him for furthering my education.
-One more trail to experience someday, I thought, as I moved on alone, listening to the land.
+I thanked him for the education.
+One more trail or near-trail to experience someday, I thought, as I moved on, listening to the land.

 They said, “we’re back,” just like they promised…

-I’d been last to leave camp but didn’t lag far behind; I could smell the others.
+I’d been last to break camp but didn’t lag far behind; I could smell the others upwind.
 Then again, that could’ve meant they were miles ahead.
-A smothering southerly breeze alerted me of their presence; if not them, a pile of decomposing corpses upwind.
-The fragrance from fields of flowers wasn’t enough to overpower the aroma.
-With spring comes more humidity, so the hiker stinks more than normal.
+A smothering southerly breeze alerted me of their presence; if not them, a pile of decomposing corpses.
+The fragrant fields of flowers wasn’t enough to override the aroma.
+With spring comes higher humidity, so hikers stink more than normal.
 And normal is bad.
 Beyond normal, almost insufferable.
 For safety sake, we space our tents accordingly.

 I haven’t a clue how these couples do it, how they maintain their equanimity or, for that matter, their sanity.
 But Goat and TK, PaddyCakes and Puddin’, and M-80 and Trooper are all coping in copacetic style.
-I couldn’t think of anything more miserable than being trapped beside someone in a tiny tent after days and weeks of schlepping a backpack and consuming dehydrated food, no matter how much I loved that person.
+I couldn’t think of anything more miserable than being trapped beside someone in a tent after days and weeks of schlepping a backpack and consuming dehydrated food, no matter how much I loved that person.
+Plus, I have chronic gas.

 Animal appearances are so subjective to us bigheaded humans(1).
 At best, the poor creatures are only nebulously self-conscious.
 They don’t even know who they are, let alone how they look, yet we hominids judge their exteriors so ruthlessly.
 (Many humans, like myself, also don’t know who they are, but pay no heed to that for now.)
 A Pug is generally accepted as ugly: pugly.
 A Labrador is thought of as attractive, maybe even--god how I hate this word--cute.
 A penguin (Nature’s clown): harmless.
 A shark: terrifying.
 (Penguins appear terrifying to small fish, I’m sure.)
 A snake: gross.
 A newt: cute.
 And so on.

-Not long after the shelter the four of us reached The Captain’s Place, a private residence dotted by a small blue house on the other side of a creek.
-We had to take a zip-line across, though it didn’t look like it would’ve been a life-or-death proposition to negotiate it on foot, perhaps just a reduction in anatomical normality for Backstreet, Goat and me.
-I’d never done any lines before, so I followed the others, after making sure the cable wouldn’t snap.
-I figured if the cable could support Mountain Goat’s pack, I’d have nothing to fear.
+Not long after leaving our timbered timeshare the four of us reached The Captain’s Place, a private residence dotted by a small blue house on the other side of a wide and wriggling creek.
+We had to zip-line across, but it didn’t look like it’d’ve been a life-or-death proposition to negotiate it on foot, just a reduction in anatomical normality for us boys.
+I’d never done any lines, so I followed the others, after making sure the cable wouldn’t snap.
+I knew if the cable could support Mountain Goat’s pack, I’d have nothing to fear.

-The weather had improved and we sat around for a couple hours playing with The Captain’s border collie, intent on tiring it out.
+The weather had improved so we lounged for a couple hours and played with The Captain’s border collie, intent on tiring it out.
 Naturally, we were unsuccessful.
-Neurotic pedigree that, but oh so smart.
+Neurotic pedigree that, but oh so awesome.
 No one but the dog showed.
 No Captain.
 No Tennille.
-But it mattered not.
-We sat at one of the picnic benches in the huge yard knocking back generic soft drinks provided by the Vietnam vet, grinning like we had just won the lottery.
+It mattered not; hikers were welcomed.
+We sat at one of the picnic benches in the huge yard and knocked back sodas provided by the Vietnam vet, grinning like we’d just won the lottery.
+We had, after all.

-Our good fortunes would not last.
-First, I reached into the dog’s water dish to save a honeybee that was unable to extricate itself.
-The poor thing was wriggling in endless panicky circles and no doubt about to drown, so I thought I might assume the role of lifeguard and do the world some good.
-But then, after it realized it wasn’t going to drown, the bee celebrated its new lease on life by promptly stinging my hand, intent on dying one way or another.
+Our good fortunes wouldn’t last.
+First, I reached into the dog’s water dish to save a honeybee.
+It was unable to extricate itself.
+Bees are the most important living being on Earth, but they need human help.
+The poor thing was wriggling in panicky circles and no doubt about to drown, so I thought I might assume the role of lifeguard and do the world some good.
+But after it realized it wasn’t going to drown, the bee celebrated its new lease on life by stinging my hand, intent on dying one way or another.
+I carried its carcass to the creek, in hopes a famished fish might benefit.

 Then, not even an hour later, as we strode over a sturdy bridge spanning Stony Creek, Miss Nature struck.
 With vengeance.
 The thunder was closing in like a noose, and the firmament was as dark as night, even though it was but 2 or 3pm.
 The rain appeared immediately and fell in sheets.
 And blankets.
 Lightning soon lit up the area, which lit up a match beneath my backside.
 I pressed the panic button and started running up the thousand-foot climb leading to Bailey Gap Shelter, as the others had.
 Only TK refrained, what with the colossal load on her back.

 One by one, we dove into the sordid shelter, defeated but relieved.
 A pair of young lovers were already situated, Toast (female) and Rusty (male).
 With us four, the shelter’s quota--six--was met.
-It was cramped.
-But shortly thereafter, a guy named Wiki showed up.
-He looked miserable.
-“Hop in!” we all gestured, scooching closer together on the uneven wooden floor.
+But soon, a guy named Wiki showed up.
+He looked wretched.
+“Hop in!” we gestured, scooching closer together on the uneven wooden floor.
+A poorly-placed beam right in the hut’s abdomen had us even more cramped.

-A while later, another pair of lovebirds flew in, a deep-voiced raconteur named Mr. Gigglesfit and a toothsome, dread-locked, patchouli-scented gal named Paisley.
+A while later, another pair of lovebirds flew in, a dread-locked, patchouli-scented gal named Paisley, and a deep-voiced raconteur named Mr. Gigglesfit.
+They’re from Longmont, Colorado, which is a suburb of Boulder, which is a suburb of Denver, which is a suburb of Los Angeles.
 We packed together tighter, like tinned pilchards.
 The rain was really just a downward explosion of water and we took pity on the two, as any sardine with a beating heart would have.
 Shared body heat, we figured.
 “Mother Nature’s a mother fucker!” yawped Mr. Gigglesfit.

 I see dread people: Mr. Gigglesfit and Paisley

-Shelter etiquette is one of the more fascinating aspects of the Appalachian Trail.
-I’d only ever slept in ski huts out west, and just two at that: the Peter Grubb Shelter near where I attempted to grow up, not far from Donner Pass, and an unnamed yurt twenty miles from the Canadian border, along the Pacific Crest Trail.
+Shelter etiquette is an intriguing aspect of the Appalachian Trail.
+The only official shelters I’d ever slept in out west were ski shelters, and just two at that: the Peter Grubb Hut near where I tried to grow up, not far from Donner Pass, and an unnamed yurt a day’s walk from the Canadian border, along the Pacific Crest Trail.
 But the AT is as defined by its shelters as it is by its ruggedness and splendor.

-There are more than two hundred and fifty shelters along the path, approximately one every eight miles.
-In theory this can make for an easy thru-hike; I mean, why lug a tent?!
-But of course one never knows if the structures are going to be occupied--or if there’s an axe murderer staying in the one you’ve had your sights set on all day.
-I’ve met more than one freak on this trail (not including myself) and each time, I have sashayed on.
+There are more than two hundred and fifty shelters along this path!
+One every eight or so miles.
+You’d think this would make for a cakewalk; I mean, why lug a tent?!
+Well, one never knows if the structures are occupied--or if an axe murderer awaits in the one you’ve had your sights set on all day.
+I’ve met more than one freak on this trail (myself not included).
+Each time I’ve sashayed away, despite death sometimes being a more sensible choice than walking.

-But there’s an unwritten rule stating that hikers must make room for anyone who can fit; I learned this on Springer Mountain on night one.
-The guidebook almost doubles as a rule-book in this regard, since it suggests the number that can (in theory) fit, after each shelter listing.
-If the book says the shelter can house six, then six is all it needs to play host to.
-If five hikers are in the shelter, they ought not deny admission to another individual, unless he’s wielding a chainsaw (keeping in mind, however, that he might just be a revered trail maintainer, in which case the hikers should make more than enough room).
-If nine are shoehorned in, like we were, anyone else showing up was, well, shit out of luck.
-And out in the conditions.
+There’s an unwritten rule that suggests hikers are obliged to make room for anyone who can fit; I learned this on night one atop Springer.
+But the guidebook acts as de facto rule-book, since it suggests the number that can (in theory) fit, after each shelter listing.
+If the book says a shelter can house six, six is all it has to host.
+If five hikers are in the shelter, they ought not deny admission to another individual, unless he’s wielding a chainsaw (keeping in mind he might just be a revered trail maintainer, in which case hikers should accommodate).
+If nine are squashed in, like we were, anyone else to show was, well, sh!t out of luck and outdoors.
 First come, first serve.
 Last come…tent.
 That is why you carry one.

 Shelter etiquette: sleep order

-When darkness disembarked, my fellow detainees and I minded the usual duties: dinner, dishes and dirty jokes (jokes children shouldn’t hear), along with some more somber dialogue about protecting yourself on the trail.
-In addition, we spoke of the importance of inspecting your groinal region for ticks.
+When nighttime approached, we tended to the usual duties: dinner, dishes and dirty jokes (jokes children shouldn’t hear).
+We also shared more somber dialogue about protecting yourself on trail.
+And we spoke of the importance of inspecting your groinal sector for ticks.
 I listened and participated in conversation, mostly through flatulence, for I am a grandfarter.

-Tonight would be the hardest I’d laughed in years.
-Guttural goodness, courtesy of Mr. Gigglesfit and gang.
-Virginia Blues, my ass.
-The group ranged in age from 22 & 364/365ths (Wiki) to mid-forties (moi), but the maturity level appeared even across the board.
+I laugh little with my heavy heart, but tonight’s been the hardest I’ve laughed in years.
+Guttural goodness, thanks to Gigglesfit and gang.
+Virginia Blues, my butt.
+Our group ranges in age from 22 & 364/365ths (Wiki) to mid-forties (moi), but maturity levels are even across the board.
 Across the boards.
-It was good to see that not a single one of us had let the child inside die.
-But by the smell of things, something inside had died.
+It’s good to see not a single one of us has let the child inside die.
+But by the smell of things, something inside has died.

-"Foot"note 1: Literally, we have humongous heads compared to most other animal species, proportional to body mass.
+"Foot"note 1: Humans have humongous heads compared to most animal species, proportional to body mass.

 No comments: